 Private student loans are available for when federal student loans, grants, savings and scholarships don’t cover your educational costs.
 Most private lenders offer online applications.
 It doesn’t take long to fill out the loan application.
 For example, if you apply for a Navy Federal Credit Union student loan, it takes less than 15 minutes to apply.
 And, keep in mind, even though you’re applying for the loan now, you won’t have to repay it all right away.
-For Navy Federal loans, students have up to 4.5 years of in-school time plus a 6-month grace period before they enter the full repayment period.
+For Navy Federal loans, students have up to 4.5 years of in-school time plus a 6-month grace period before they enter into the 10-year full repayment period.

 Choosing a Co-Signer